For those who are done with shallow answers

 Right and wrong that feel real

-Personal encounters
+Personal encounter

-The hardest questions anyone who believes in God must face
+The hardest questions belief must face

 If you are going to trust any picture of God, the obstacles deserve to be looked at straight on.
-Here are some of the deepest challenges.

 Suffering that feels pointless